 Using Alpine as base

-We could use python:3.7-alpine as a base image for our container.
+as a base image for our container.
 Alpine is a lightweight distro, that is very popular with containers.
 It ships with musl and busybox, instead of glibc and GNU coreutils.
 I did read on a couple places though that unless space is a major constraint, it's not a great idea to use alpine as a base image for python apps, since all wheels don't build, and there are issues with debugging

 Also, uWSGI needs glibc to install by default.
 There are ways to install it using musl but I'll need to try those.
-There's also other issues, psycopg2 needs to be built from source etc
+There's also other issues, psycopg2

 For now, I'm not trying the alpine base image